danburonline/public-notes/04 subsidiary/courses/Udemy/Neuroanatomy/Peripheral nervous system.md

 ### General Sensations

-- General sensations are those that are felt throughout the body, such as temperature, pain, touch, pressure, vibration, and [[proprioception]] (body position).
+- General sensations are those that are felt throughout the body, such as temperature, pain, touch, pressure, vibration, and [[Proprioception]] (body position).

 ## Functions